ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 end
 ```

 Wow, I'm wiped.
 And that doesn't even cover all of the communication that is occurring between the client and the server.
-But it does provide a nice overview of the range of ways in which the two are communicating and how they are working together to transfer information back and forth.
+But it does provide a nice overview of the range of ways in which the two are communicating, and how they are working together to transfer information back and forth.

 Great, so we can get information from the client to the server and vice versa.
 But how do we actually display this information to the user, you ask?
 By all means, keep reading.

 <br>